Read time 8 min

-- Type cmd in the search box.
+- Go to Start and type CMD in the search box.

-- The repair process will start, and it might take several minutes to complete.
+- Type sfc/scannow in the command console and hit EnterThe repair process will start, and it might take several minutes to complete.

+Do not close the Command Prompt until complete verification is done.
 The command operation, sfc/scannow will scan all the protected files present in the system and will replace the corrupted files with a cached copy.

 - Go to Advanced options> Startup Settings and click on Restart button.